The temple is believed to be the site where Jesus miraculously healed a bleeding woman.

 Archeologists believe that they have unearthed the site of one of Jesus’ most famous miracles: healing a woman who had been bleeding for 12 years.
 According to the Bible, the woman merely touched Jesus’ robe and was miraculously cured of her ailment.

-According to the New York Post, the temple was excavated by the University of Haifa in Golan Heights, Israel.
+According to the New York Post, the temple was excavated by the University of Haifa in the Golan Height.
 The church, more specifically, is in Banias, a region that was known as Caesaria of Philip during the time of Jesus.
 It is believed that this ancient church was built atop a Greek shrine and dates back to at least 320 A.D.